nigelvh/K7NVH-DC-PDU/README.md

 For example, to set the calibration on port 1 to 11.0X, the following is valid 'SETICAL' syntax. `SETICAL 1 110`

 ### EEPROMDUMP
-The 'EEPROMDUMP' command is used only for debugging PDU stored state.
+The 'EEPROMDUMP' command is useful for debugging PDU stored state.
 It will output a variety of values stored in various locations in EEPROM memory, and may not be formatted for easy understanding.

 In the cases of unset or default values, the 'EEPROMDUMP' command may return a number of unprintable characters to your terminal.
 This is expected behavior.